• Homepage

 This feeling will be so rewarding.
 It will help you keep going no matter what.

-Now, this tip might seem counterproductive at first, but give me a few lines to show you why imagining the worst-case scenario will help you increase your confidence.
+This tip might seem counterproductive at first, but give me a few lines to show you why imagining the worst-case scenario will help you increase your confidence.

 We often overestimate the risks and underestimate our abilities when it comes to fear.